onap/dcaegen2/docs/sections/installation_oom.rst

 All ONAP Helm Charts are organized under the **kubernetes** directory of the **OOM** project, where roughly each ONAP component occupied a subdirectory.
 DCAE charts are placed under the **dcaegen2** directory.
 DCAE Kubernetes deployment is based on the same set of Docker containers that the Heat based deployment uses, with the exception of bootstrap container and health check container are only used in Kubernetes deployment.

+The PNDA data platform is an optional DCAE component that is placed under the **pnda** directory.
+Details for how to configure values to enable PNDA installation during Helm install are described in `Installing PNDA During Helm Chart Based DCAE Deployment
+<installation_pnda.html>`_.

 DCAE Chart Organization
 -----------------------